Website Navigation: How to Improve Yours and Boost Sales

 We've seen several brands struggle and even shut down due to preventable issues just like this.
 Yours doesn't have to be one of them.

-We’re careful about recommending “best practices” since what’s best for one brand isn’t always best for another.
-However, there are some that you can use as more of a checklist to help you identify potential issues with your current site navigation.
+We're careful about recommending "best practices" since what's best for one brand isn't always best for another.
+However, there are some you can use as a checklist to help you identify potential issues with your current site navigation.
 This can give you a starting point for what to test.

-1. Mobile-friendly menus are money-makers
+2. Mobile-friendly menus are money-makers

 • Your menu must be clearly visible on mobile devices (e.g., hamburger menus can sometimes be hard to access).